 Filing Your New Jersey Divorce

-The steps for filing your uncontested New Jersey divorce are as follows:
+The basic steps for filing your uncontested New Jersey divorce are as follows:

-- You sign and file the Complaint for Divorce along with related divorce documents and serve your spouse with copies by mail.
+- You sign and file the Complaint for Divorce along with related divorce documents.

 Division of property & debt, child parenting plan (including child support, visitation and custody), spousal support, and more are covered.